dagle/sketchover/README.md

 ## Install

-Atm it's not on cargo, so you will need to install it manually
+Atm it's not a registered crate, so you will need to install it manually

 cargo install --path .